NASAM's stroke specific therapy and holistic programmes empower stroke survivors to lead meaningful lives.

 • Improves strength, flexibility and coordination.

-• Encourage independence and safety awareness.
+• Encourages independence and safety awareness.

 • Improves communication skills through comprehension, speech, reading or writing.